-Method: The expert helps in the analysis and provides advice to managers making the decision.
+Method: The expert performs the analysis, helps the team identifying root causes, and provides advice to managers making the decision.

 Benefit: In this education intervention, the role of expert is to help people understand what is happening, what is coming, and how this change might impact them.
 It allows people to accept or reject the given advice.

 Risk: Engaging into endless discussions without any real action.

 Application: When people need specialist knowledge to understand and commit, such as for a pre-merger analysis or business process redesign.

 Involvement: 25% for weekly performance analysis and coaching, totalling 5 workdays per month.

 Method: The expert helps people to understand and encourages them to try new things, while getting key people involved so others will follow.

 Benefit: The stimulator creates change through presence.
 It leaves a large degree of control with the individual but there is an indirect push by management toward a specific outcome.